jeffbarish/wax/README.md

 ## Installing

 Use the installer program to install Wax and its companion program WaxConfig.
-See the README in the wax-install repository for instruction on how to use the installer.
+See the README in the wax-install repository for instructions on how to use the installer.

 ## Getting Started